javelinee/javelinee/README.md

 - Continuous learning and personal growth
 - Solving challenges with creative, impactful solutions

----

-## 🌸 About Me
-I’m a motivated self-learner who thrives in solving problems, turning ideas into reality,
-and building products that people love to use.

 📫 Keep in touch w/ me!
   - [Linkedin](https://www.linkedin.com/in/jesselyn-hartandi-8b32851a3/)
   - [Dribbble](https://dribbble.com/javeline)